+In the end, the parametrization by Kelner \cite{kelner+06}—which does not provide separate cross sections for each neutrino and antineutrino species but instead gives averaged cross sections for $\nu_e$/$\bar{\nu}_e$ and $\nu_\mu$/$\bar{\nu}_\mu$—shows significant deviations from all other models, especially at high $T_p$.
+It predicts a noticeably harder dependence on $E_\nu$ compared to the other approaches, with particularly large discrepancies for $\nu_e$ and $\bar{\nu}_e$.
+In this case, using an average between the two species introduces substantial errors, especially at low energies where the $\pi^\pm$ production cross sections differ significantly.

 In order to assess the impact of our new cross sections, we compute the emissivity for the different $\nu$ flavors and their corresponding antiparticles as in Eq.~\ref{eq:source_term}, assuming a constant $n_{\rm ISM}$ ($n_{\rm H} = 0.9~{\rm cm}^{-3}$ and $n_{\rm He} = 0.1~{\rm cm}^{-3}$) and incident CR spectra that are independent of Galactic position.
 The CR spectra are obtained from a fit to the AMS-02 \cite{AMS:2021nhj} and CALET data \cite{Adriani_2022,Adriani_2023}.
 In Fig.~\ref{Fig:emissivity}, we show $\epsilon(E_\nu)$ as a function of $E_\nu$ for $p+p$, He$+p$, $p+$He, He+He, and CNO$+p$ interactions, along with their sum.
 We plot two curves for the total emissivity, both shown in gray (solid and dot-dashed): one is obtained by extrapolating the high-energy behavior of the CR spectrum from fits to AMS-02 and CALET data (solid line), and the other assuming an exponential cutoff (dot-dashed) in the Galactic CR spectrum at 1 PeV for protons (scaling with the charge Z of each element, as the maximum energy is expected to be rigidity dependent).
 The presence or absence of such a cutoff at PeV energies leads to noticeable differences in the predicted emissivity already at $10^4$ GeV, consistent with the fact that predictions at a given $E_\nu$ depend in a non-trivial way on the integration over incident CR energies at least two orders of magnitude higher.
 Therefore, the accuracy of any neutrino production cross sections depends on the proton energy or, equivalently, the beam energy at accelerators, well beyond the desired $E_\nu$.